 Docker is a tool which is used to containerize the applications for automated deployment.
 Containerization creates light weighted, isolated applications which run efficiently on any platform without any separate configuration.

-To gain in-depth knowledge and with practical experience, then explore Docker Training
+To gain in-depth knowledge and practical experience, then explore Docker Training

 Docker is basically a program written to perform OS-level virtualization, where different isolated memory spaces, called containers, run software packages.
 Each container is derived from an image, which is a bundle of all the resources and configuration files needed by an application to run.
 There can be multiple isolated containers on a single operating system kernel.